CompuCell3D/PythonScriptingManual/docs/example_plots_histograms.rst

 Notice that we are using data series identifiers (``AverageVol`` and ``Cell1Vol``) to add new data.
-The second argument in the above function calls is current Monte Carlo Step (mcs) whereas the third is actual quantity that we want to plot on Y axis.
-We are done at this point
+The second argument in the above function calls is the current Monte Carlo Step (mcs) whereas the third is an actual quantity that we want to plot on the Y axis.
+We are done at this point.

-The results of the above code may look something like:
+The results of the above code may look something like this:

 |image12|

 Figure 13 Displaying plot window in the CC3D Player with 2 time-series data.

+**Styling**: If you need prettier plots, we recommend saving the data you need to plot to a separate CSV file, then use a framework like Seaborn or Matplotlib to refine your plots.
-Notice that the code is fairly simple and, for the most parts, self-explanatory.
-However, the plots are not particularly pretty and they all have same style.
-This is because this simple code creates plots based on same template.
-The plots are usable but if you need high quality plots you should save your data in the text data-file and use stand-alone plotting programs.
-Plots provided in CC3D are used mainly as a convenience feature and used to monitor current state of the simulation.
+Plots provided in CC3D are used mainly as a convenience feature and to monitor the current state of the simulation.

 Histograms
 ----------

+When using a histogram, you plot a list of data at each time step rather than a single value.
-Adding histograms to CC3D player is a bit more complex than adding simple plots.
-This is because you need to first process data to produce histogram data.
-Fortunately Numpy has the tools to make this task relatively simple.
-An example ``scientificHistBarPlots`` in CompuCellPythonTutorial demonstrates the use of histogram.
+Numpy has the tools to make this task relatively simple.
+An example ``scientificHistBarPlots`` in CompuCellPythonTutorial demonstrates the use of histograms.
 Let us look at the example steppable (you can also find relevant code snippets in ``CC3D Python-> Scientific Plots`` menu):